gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/downloading-datasets.md

 {% include notes.html content="Files that exist locally which have been removed from the dataset will not be deleted locally.
 To enable this optional behaviour, you can use the --delete flag.
 Please use with caution as improperly using this option (for example, if you are in the wrong working directory in your AWS CLI terminal environment) could cause significant damage to your local filesystem." %}

 To use the sync operation, replace `cp` with `sync` in the generated copy command.
 Also remove the `--recursive` option.
-Remember you will need to have active AWS credentails to run this command.
+Remember you will need to have active AWS credentials to run this command.
 For example:

 ```
 aws s3 sync s3://<provided path here> local_folder